 - L&CP: Tax Policy

-- L&CP: Fundamentals of Business Transactions I and II
+- L&CP: Fundamentals of Business Transactions I

 - Selected Problems in Estate Planning: Financial Planning and Asset Management